Godm0de0n/DS-Task-for-BKLWH/README.md

-This is an Assignment for Junior Data Scientist position at B.K.L Walawalkar Hospital
+This is an Assignment for Junior Data Scientist position

 Submitted by Abhisek Nag